-I am a Threat Research Scientist on the Threat Infrastructure team at Facebook.
-I joined the team in 2014, right after obtaining my PhD from Carnegie Mellon University.
-Since then, I has been working on providing a better understanding of the threat ecosystem targeting Facebook users.
-This understanding involves building and refining signals of compromise, as well as evaluating Facebook¹s user remediation systems.
-I investigate threats targeting our platform and our users, in an effort to understand the underlying mechanics and economics of the illicit activities.
-My goal in this team is to structure efficient preventive mechanisms.
+I joined the company in 2014 as a Threat Research Scientist working on providing a better understanding of the threat ecosystem targeting Facebook users.
+This understanding involved building and refining signals of compromise, as well as evaluating Facebook's user remediation systems.
+I worked on investigating threats targeting our platform and our users, in an effort to understand the underlying mechanics and economics of the illicit activities.

 In August 2014 I received a PhD in Engineering and Public Policy (EPP) from Carnegie Mellon University.
-Research-wise, I worked on empirical measurements and economic modeling of online crime, towards structuring effective countermeasures.
-This is evident in my PhD thesis Structuring Disincentives for Online Criminals.
+I worked on empirical measurements and economic modeling of online crime, towards understanding and structuring effective countermeasures.
+The title of my PhD thesis is Structuring Disincentives for Online Criminals.
 In this effort I was fortunate to be advised by Nicolas Christin and funded by CyLab.

-- N. Leontiadis, and A. Hutchings.
+N. Leontiadis, and A. Hutchings.
 Scripting the crime commission process in the illicit online prescription drug trade.
-Journal of Cybersecurity, 2015.
+Journal of Cybersecurity, 2015. [paper]

-- N. Leontiadis, T. Moore, and N. Christin.
+N. Leontiadis, T. Moore, and N. Christin.
 A Nearly Four-Year Longitudinal Study of Search-Engine Poisoning.
 In Proceedings of the 21st ACM Conference on Computer and Communications Security (CCS'14).
 Scottsdale, Arizona.
-November 2014.
+November 2014. [paper]

-- N. Leontiadis, and N. Christin.
+N. Leontiadis, and N. Christin.
 Empirically measuring WHOIS misuse.
 In Proceedings of the 19th European Symposium on Research in Computer Security (ESORICS'14).
 Wroclaw, Poland.
-September 2014.
+September 2014. [paper]